 - To conduct such other studies and recommend such changes in policy as may be necessary to maintain the purposes and vibrancy of the general education program;

 - To participate in the generation and review of new courses for the program;

 - To evaluate and made decisions regarding waiver requests; and to provide regular reports to the Faculty Senate.

 The General Education Executive Committee will be chaired by the university's chief academic officer or his/her designee.
-The chairperson of the Faculty Senate's Educational Programs and Policies Committee or his/her designee shall be ex officio one of the nine faculty members.
+The chairperson of the Faculty Senate's Educational Programs and Policies Committee or his/her designee shall be ex officio and one of the nine faculty members.
 The remaining eight faculty members will be nominated by the Faculty Senate from among faculty experienced in the general education program and broadly drawn from those colleges offering courses as part of the general education program.
 Not more than two faculty members of the committee shall be from the same college or school.
 The chief academic officer of the university shall accept the Faculty Senate's nominees to the General Education Executive Committee unless he/she has substantive objection that will be discussed with the Steering Committee of the Faculty Senate, in which case the senate shall nominate other persons to be considered by the chief academic officer.

 Faculty members of the General Education Executive Committee shall serve two-year staggered terms and may be reappointed to a second term, but after serving a second term shall not again be eligible to serve on the committee for a period of four years.

 One student member of the committee shall be nominated by the Temple Student Government, a second shall be an honors student selected by the director(s) of the Honors Program, and the third shall be a graduate student who is teaching a course or section in the general education program and shall be appointed by the Graduate Dean after consultation with the Graduate Board.
 The student members will be nominated for one-year terms and may not serve a total of more than two years on the committee, including possible membership as first an undergraduate and later as a graduate student.